mainawycliffe/angular-13-use-environment-variables/README.md

 [here](https://github.com/just-jeb/angular-builders/tree/master/packages/custom-webpack#usage)
 on how to.

-Then add a `custom-webpack.config.ts` file, in it we will define a webpack plugin, declaring the variables we want to pass to our application and the source will be environment variables, but we can pass the data from any other source including reading the package.json file as demoed [here](https://github.com/just-jeb/angular-builders/tree/master/packages/custom-webpack#custom-webpack-config-function).:
+Then add a `custom-webpack.config.ts` file, in it, we will define a webpack plugin, declaring the variables we want to pass to our application and the source will be environment variables, but we can pass the data from any other source including reading the package.json file as demoed [here](https://github.com/just-jeb/angular-builders/tree/master/packages/custom-webpack#custom-webpack-config-function).: